schibsted/jslt/README.md

 ## What is missing

 The following is still missing:
-  * `+` of arrays and objects.
-  * `contains` should support strings.
+  * `contains` should support strings and objects.
   * Operators `-` and `/`.
   * The rest of the boolean comparators.
-  * The rest of the function library (not designed yet).
+  * The rest of the function library (not 100% designed yet).
   * More detailed definition of language semantics, especially error situations.
   * Adding all the object matcher tests from 1.0.
+  * Documentation.
   * Many more tests.

 ## Examples of improvements

-In DQT checks used be written like this, using jq:
+In DQT checks used to be written like this, using jq:

 ```
 .published | select(test("regexp"))